 Temperate rainforest areas along the coast enjoy a cool maritime climate while interior temperatures can vary from warm and sunny to cool and wet.
 Always expect and be prepared for cold rainy weather, but bask in the sun wearing shorts and t-shirts when the sky clears as it usually does on each trip.
 Due to its northern latitude, Alaska offers endless summer days providing plenty of sunlight for activities and explorations.

 Alaska by Month

 Looking for more Alaska weather and information on wildlife?
-Find out the best time to visit Alaska with our Alaska by Month: When to Go & Why.
+Find out the best time to visit Alaska.
 This month-by-month guide has tips on everything from weather, wildlife, daylight and the benefits of each month.
 Or if you’re visiting Denali, learn about the best time to visit Denali National Park in our how-to guide.

 The Alaska Time Zone Explained

 As you plan your Alaska travel, note that Alaska observes daylight savings time, so you will find times listed in Alaska Standard Time (AKST) and Alaska Daylight Time (AKDT) depending on if daylight savings time is in effect.
 For reference, this equates to typically one hour behind California’s “Pacific” time.
 The Aleutian Islands instead observe Hawaii-Aleutian Time, one hour behind the remainder of the state.